 Webinars are great because you can promote a live event, record it, and then continue advertising the recorded video.
 You can take live questions from potential customers or come with a pre-planned agenda, and you can use your in-house expertise or increase the appeal by bringing in an influencer.

 Courses can come in a variety of formats.
 You could record a series of videos, publish downloadable articles, or even just use a nurture campaign to send it out via email.
 Courses can be as in-depth as you want them to be, and they allow you to educate your audience about a range of subtopics within a single topic, which gives you several entry points to highlight your product or service.
-And by the end of a free course, you’ve probably earned a free sales pitch.
+Further, by the end of a free course, you’ve probably earned a free sales pitch.

 It might surprise you to learn how willing people are to give you their contact information just to complete a survey.
 But if you create a good survey that relates to something your audience cares about, people will complete your survey because they want to see the results.
 And that means there’s a perfect built-in opportunity to follow up with your leads.